skt-t1-byungi/zendesk-themer/README.md

 - `email` - Required.
 Email for zendesk login.
 - `password` - Required.
 Password for zendesk login.
 - `target` - Required.
 Theme path to upload.
 - `theme_path` - Optional.
-If it exists, copy files except the "settings/" directory.
+If it exists, upload files in that directory along with the "settings/" directory of "target".

 ## License
 MIT